 The Secret to Losing Belly Fat

-Six pack abs would be nice, but let’s be honest, you don’t have any desire to give up pizza (me neither).
+Six pack abs are cool, but let’s be honest, you don’t have any desire to give up pizza to get them. (🙅♂️ Me neither, btw.)

 On the other hand, you wouldn’t mind losing your gut and having a flatter stomach.
-The problem is, you’ve done countless different ab/core workouts and still jiggle in the middle.
+The problem is, no matter how many ab/core exercises you do — or even if you’ve dieted and lost some weight — you still jiggle in the middle.

 What’s the deal?